IV Iron Infusion2025-10-06T09:25:09+01:00

 Step 1

-Book an anaemia profile blood test for £109
+Book an iron profile blood test for £59

-Book an anaemia profile blood test or provide recent blood tests from the last two weeks that include your Full Blood Count, Iron, Ferritin, Total Iron Binding Capacity.
+Book an iron profile blood test or provide recent blood tests from the last two weeks that include your Full Blood Count, Iron, Ferritin, Total Iron Binding Capacity.
 Transferrin & Transferrin Saturation.

 Step 2